How to create a passive income

 We do not need to be a rocket scientist, stock brokers or even degree educated to manage our money in order to create a regular income from dividend investing.

-In todays modern world of investing it is easier than you think.
+In todays’ modern world of investing it is easier than I initially thought due to the easy access of data and information.

-Whilst living in today’s modern world where our daily lives are under increasing demands, stock market accessibility is much easier, thanks to improved technology like smart phones, laptops or tablets.
+Whilst juggling our busy daily lives there seems increasing demands on our time, however stock market accessibility today is much easier, thanks to improved technology like smart phones, laptops or tablets.

 Whatever the goal that you are aiming for, I hope that you will have confidence in building your own starter portfolio and creating your own financial freedom.